hasii2011/oglio/README.md

 [![PyPI version](https://badge.fury.io/py/oglio.svg)](https://badge.fury.io/py/oglio)

 # Introduction

-Provides a common way to parse and write Pyut XML files.
-Additionally, removes this code from Pyut and places in a new project, so we can easily version the library.
-Furthermore, it allows the development of an IOXml plugin for Pyut with common code
+This package provides a common way to read and write [Pyut](https://github.com/hasii2011/pyut) XML files.
+Additionally, it removes this code from
+Pyut and places in a new package, so we can easily version the library.
+Furthermore, it allows the development of an IOXml plugin for Pyut with common code.

 # Overview